nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_4_table_timeout.md

 # Hourly Distribution Timeout Calls

-Data regarding the *Hourly Distribution Calls in Timeout* for the queues selected in the set period, the data comes grouped according to the choice made in the filters.
+Data regarding the *Hourly Distribution Calls in Timeout* for the queues selected during the given period.
+Data are grouped according to the chosen filter criteria.

-The *Timeout Call Distribution* shows the division of unanswered calls within the maximum waiting time configured in the set working hours.
+The *Timeout Call Distribution* shows the distribution of unanswered calls within the configured maximum waiting time in the configured working hours.

 The items shown for the *Hourly Distribution of Calls in Timeout*
 are: